Python Tutorial

 print(my_birthday)

-• Also, we can import only class date from the module.
+- Also, we can import only class

 # Represent a date